writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 As users progress through the interview, you will retrieve and submit individual pages of questions.
 This step ensures that user responses are captured, stored, and used to generate the next page, guiding the user through the document creation process.
 The following sections describe how to access the interview pages.
 To learn how to build each page based on the API responses provided by Rocket Lawyer, check [Building Interview Pages](building-interview-pages).

-## Get First Page
+## Get a Page

-Retrieve the first page of the interview session through the [Retrieve a Page](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/get) endpoint.
-To retrieve the first page, you will add the `pageId` parameter in the path as "first".
-To retrieve other pages, you will add the page ID to the path instead of "first".
+Retrieve the first page of the interview session through the [Get Page by ID](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/get) endpoint.
+To retrieve the first page, you will add the `pageId` parameter in the path as `first`.
+To retrieve other pages, you will add the `pageId` to the path instead of `first`.
 Below, you can find an example request for the first page:

 **Request:**
 ```curl